Last fact-checked: 10 August 2020

 Blast those ‘bat’ and ‘bingo wings’ forever in the beautiful Kingdom of Thailand with one of Medical Departures’ quality-checked doctors.

 Thailand has been at the forefront of medical tourism for decades now.
-The facilities here are among the best in the world, and many hospitals have been accredited for the highest standards in medical care and patient safety by the Joint Commission International.
+The facilities here are among the best in the world, and more than 60 hospitals and clinics have been accredited for the highest standards in medical care and patient safety by the Joint Commission International.

 Thais are also renowned for their customer service, providing patients with everything they would ever need to make their stay as comfortable as possible.